-- · Your radio plays an Entering Local Site Trunking tone. - Display shows the Local Area Service message. - · Display icons and soft keys turn olive.
+- Your radio sounds an Entering Local Site Trunking tone. - Display shows the Local Area Service message.

 NOTE: Noticeable only on the color display.

 • Any call in progress is dropped upon entering Local Site Trunking Mode.

 If configured by your service provider, this message/alert is periodically repeated to remind you that your radio is still operating in Local Site Trunking Mode.
 The following features are available: